Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2026.md

 * **Platform Upgrade (.NET8 to .NET10)**
 * **Maven Version Parsing & Endpoint Fixes**; very minor, but added support for parsing 4-segment versions (for vulnerability identification) and artifact versions that don't start with a number
 * **"Notifications" Feature**; added via [PG-3233](https://issues.inedo.com/issue/PG-3233) as a preview feature, provides in-application notifications instead of relying on email
+* **Concurrent Request Limit**; now defaults to 100
+* **Removed Various Advanced Settings**; several settings (e.g. `ExecutionDispatcherThrottle`) should never be changed and have been removed from Advanced Configuration
+* **Connector-installed Packages use Repository's Publish Date**; introduced as the `UseConnectorPublishDate` advanced setting in ProGet 2025, cached and pulled connector packages will now use the publish date specified in the upstream repository as opposed to the date the package was added to package

 * Package Age Compliance Rule ([PG-3162](https://issues.inedo.com/issue/PG-3162))